What does the program fee cover?

 I want to travel to Canada ASAP.
 How should I proceed?

-After applying through IEC you must await approval to travel, after which you're able to obtain a work permit upon entering Canada.
+The first step is applying with InterExchange, and then we will contact you within a few business days with guidelines for completing the government (IEC) application.
+After applying through IEC you must await approval to travel, after which you’re able to obtain a work permit upon entering Canada.
 You must have travel medical insurance and support funds before traveling.

 Can I stay in Canada for longer than a year?